 We're careful to extract only the beneficial compounds.
-We don’t use any of the coloration, only the cleansing and protective parts of green tea.
+We don’t use any of the color, only the cleansing and protective parts of green tea.
 Because of that, the green tea we use reinforces the whiteness of your teeth!

 Green Tea and Fluoride

-Rather than using fluoride in our toothpaste, we actually use hydroxyapatite.
+Rather than using fluoride in our toothpaste, we use hydroxyapatite.
 It is the same mineral our teeth are made of, and it is a natural way to remineralize teeth and whiten them!

 Our Discovery of Green Tea and Hydroxyapatite

 By Katie’s next dentistry trip, her cavity was gone, and the staff remarked on how amazing her teeth were.
-Now one of the main ingredients she feels crucial to protecting her mouth is hydroxyapatite.
+One of the main ingredients she feels crucial to protecting her mouth is hydroxyapatite.
 She added green tea for its unique and synergistic work toward building a healthier oral microbiome and better overall health.